Volvo EX90 Review 2025: Price, specs & boot space

 Volvo EX90 charging times: How much does it cost to charge?

-"Both versions of the Volvo EX90 come with a chunky 111kWh battery (107kWh usable) with an electric consumption of 2.9 miles per kWh."
+"Twin Motor versions of the Volvo EX90 come with a chunky 111kWh battery (107kWh usable) with an electric consumption of 2.9 miles per kWh.
+The Single Motor's 104kWh battery has an official consumption figure of up to 3.4m/kWh."

 If you're going to be charging the Volvo EX90 from home, then you can expect a charge time of around 15 hours to top the battery up from 0-100% with a 7kW home charger.
 It's strongly recommend installing a home charging point as you'll be looking at days, not hours to charge an EX90 from a 3-pin plug.